lucas-homer/cohort-002-skill-building/exercises/02-retrieval-project-work/02.03-adding-search-tool-to-agent/explainer/readme.md

 Let's implement a search tool that the AI agent can use to answer questions by searching through emails.

+Recommendation: hand-code this commit, paying particular attention to the prompting.
+This is new ground we've not covered in skill-building.

 ### Steps To Complete

 #### Creating the search tool file